andrewcamenga/andrewcamenga.com/content/journal/20200119-but-i-might-be-wrong.md

 > "It is better to be thought a fool than
 > to open your mouth and remove all doubt."

-In my childhood circles, that was a favorite proverb[^1].
+In my childhood circles, that was a favorite proverb{{< fn >}}Not from the Bible, just a 'wisdom' saying.{{< /fn >}}.
 No, I did not say it to my friends, nor did my friends say it to me.
 It wasn't a favorite among the children.
 The proverb was a favorite for those who sought to guide us.

-[^1]: Not from the Bible, just a 'wisdom' saying.

 There is wisdom in the proverb.